UgurkanTech/Kernarch/README.md

 # KernArch

-KernArch is a work-in-progress operating system kernel with a specific purpose.
-It's currently being built with NASM and tested with QEMU.
+This is a work-in-progress operating system kernel being developed with a specific purpose in mind.
+As part of an ongoing journey in OS development, it's a creative playground where new concepts and skills are discovered.

 ## Current Features